lifebottle/Radiant-Mythology-2/README.md

 # Hints
 1. From the existing patch, it looks like the `PSPGAME\SYSDIR\EBOOT.BIN` is where most of the menu text is.
 1. `PSP_GAME\USRDIR\quest\qdata.bin` was also translated
-1. The 'SCR` files are proabaly story/skit text
+1. The `SCR` files are proabaly story/skit text

 # Resources